quantmind/quantflow/notebooks/heston.md

 # Heston Model and Option Pricing

 A very important example of time-changed Lévy process useful for option pricing is the Heston model.
-In this model the Lévy process is a standard Brownian motion, while the activity rate follows a CIR process.
-The leverage effect can be accomodated by correlating the two Brownian motions as the following equations illustrates:
+In this model, the Lévy process is a standard Brownian motion, while the activity rate follows a {doc}`./cir.md`.
+The leverage effect can be accommodated by correlating the two Brownian motions as the following equations illustrate:

 \begin{aligned}
     d x_t &= d w_t \\